watchexec/watchexec/doc/watchexec.1.md

 (one argument per line) which will be inserted in place of the \@argfile (further arguments on the CLI will override or add onto those in the file).

+Didnt expect this much output?
+Use the short -h flag to get short help.

 # VERSION